Sbotga/info/en/LINKING.md

 # Account Transferring
 ### What is it?
 Account transferring is used to provide the bot with your user data, including your music results (FC/APs).
 Account transferring is temporary and we NEVER store your transfer ID or password.

+We store a temporary header (session credential) that is invalidated (cannot be used again) the second you transfer your account back.
 ### How-To
 Run `/user pjsk update_data`.
 This guide is in progress, and more info will be added soon.
 ### Benefits